-The next morning our final 3 day leg was starting at 9:00 am in the town of Mekele.
-We asked how long the drive was from our hotel to Mekele?
-The answer.
-Two more hours.
+Our final 3 day leg before heading back to Addis was starting at 9:00 am tomorrow morning in the town of Mekele.
+We asked how long the drive was from our hotel to Mekele and the answer was more hours.
 Two surprises!

-We didn’t have time to stop for lunch but we had time to briefly visit the ruins of Yeha, dating from the 8th to 5th centuries BC and thought to be the birthplace of Ethiopia’s earliest known civilization.
+Enroute to our hotel we had time to briefly visit the ruins of Yeha, dating from the 8th to 5th centuries BC and thought to be the birthplace of Ethiopia’s earliest known civilization.
 The site is considered to be the largest and most impressive archeological sites in the Horn of Africa.
 We had time to view the Great Temple, the oldest standing structure in Ethiopia and a small Byzantine church where we were shown some incredibly preserved ancient stone slabs with Sabaean inscriptions and many hundred years old paper tombs with original drawings and writings.

 Luigi, the Italian owner of the lodge came over to us and introduced himself.
 He was very apologetic and a very nice man but his hands were tied, they were fully booked.